Westlake Lake History and Interesting Facts

 Upon its completion the 125 acre lake had an average depth of 10 feet and was stocked with 3,000 large mouth bass and 3,000 blue channel catfish.
 As a man made lake its ecology was a matter of major concern, and upon completion the University of California at Riverside, was retained to provide scientific advice.
 It was also noted the terrain is such that the area of runoff to the lake exceeds 29 square miles.

-Over 1300 homes front on or have ready access to the lake within the seven districts; many of the residents own electric or sailboats for recreational use or fishing.
-Each WLMA member is assessed an annual fee for maintenance of the lake, dam, and other WLMA facilities.
+WLMA contracts with an outside company, The Emmons Company for our accounting and other administrative management requirements and WLMA retains the services of a Lake Operations Manager and Lake crew.
+The rest of the work is performed by the 33 members of the WLMA Board, and a nine member Executive Committee comprised of WLMA Board Representatives, who are all unpaid volunteers.
+Over 1300 homes front on or have ready access to the lake within the seven residential districts; many of the residents own electric or sailboats for recreational use or fishing.
+Each WLMA member, who must also be a property owner within the 8 Districts surrounding the Lake, is assessed an annual fee for maintenance of the lake, dam, and other WLMA facilities.

 A major recreational feature of the lake is the Westlake Yacht Club, a separate non-profit organization that was encouraged by the developer to establish its clubhouse and docking facilities near the dam.
 The club provides many social events, sponsors regattas– inviting other yacht clubs, conducts community boat parades and offers sailing lessons and classes which are also open to youth in the community.